peteroupc/peteroupc.github.io/morealg.md

     1. Flip the input coin.
 If it returns 1, go to the next substep.
 Otherwise, return either 1 if _d_ is 0, or 0 otherwise.
     2. Run a Bernoulli factory algorithm for _g_(_&lambda;_).
 If the run returns 1, add 1 to _d_.
 Otherwise, subtract 1 from _d_.
 Do this substep again.

-As a pushdown automaton, this algorithm can be given as follows.
+As a pushdown automaton, this algorithm can be given as follows (except the "Do this substep again" part).
 Let the stack have the single symbol EMPTY, and start at the state POS-S1.
 Based on the current state, the last coin flip (HEADS or TAILS), and the symbol on the top of the stack, set the new state and replace the top stack symbol with zero, one, or two symbols.
 These _transitions_ can be written as follows:

 - (POS-S1, HEADS, _topsymbol_) &rarr; (POS-S2, {_topsymbol_}) (set state to POS-S2, keep _topsymbol_ on the stack).
 - (NEG-S1, HEADS, _topsymbol_) &rarr; (NEG-S2, {_topsymbol_}).
-- (POS-S1, TAILS, EMPTY) &rarr; (ONE, {}) (pop the top symbol from the stack).
+- (POS-S1, TAILS, EMPTY) &rarr; (ONE, {}) (set state to ONE, pop the top symbol from the stack).
 - (NEG-S1, TAILS, EMPTY) &rarr; (ONE, {}).
 - (POS-S1, TAILS, X) &rarr; (ZERO, {}).
 - (NEG-S1, TAILS, X) &rarr; (ZERO, {}).